Reps to investigate abandoned projects in Nigeria - Vanguard News

 Rep. Francis Ottah Agbo (PDP-Benue) a member of the committee observed that there were many duplicated projects in the country.

-According to him, the sad aspect of the whole issue is that the reports from Ministries, Departments and Agencies (MDAs) are different from what is on ground.
+According to him, the sad aspect of the whole issue is that the reports from Ministries, Departments, and Agencies (MDAs) are different from what is on the ground.

 He said that the committee will ensure that such projects were identified and completed through parliamentary interventions.